joliss/node-fixturify/README.md

   'emptydir': {}
 }

-fixturify.writeSync('testdir', obj) // write it to disk
+writeSync('testdir', obj) // write it to disk

-fixturify.readSync('testdir', { ignoreEmptyDirs: true })
+readSync('testdir', { ignoreEmptyDirs: true })
 // => { subdir: { foo.txt': 'foo.txt contents' } }

 ```

 File contents are decoded and encoded with UTF-8.

-`fixture.readSync` follows symlinks.
+`readSync` follows symlinks.
 It throws an error if it encounters a
 broken symlink.

 ## Limitations